-For loans exceeding EUR 25 million, the amount of the loan is limited to a maximum of 50 % of the company's total debt.
+For loans exceeding EUR 25 million, the amount of the loan is limited to a maximum of 50 % of the company's total debt, whereas, according to KfW, shareholder loans etc. also have to be included in the calculation of total debt.